Congresswomen hear perspectives from the field - NewsBreak

 The two-hour session attracted more than 125 family farmers, producers and other agricultural stakeholders.
 The session, held in a storage barn on the Peterson farm, was live-streamed on YouTube.

-Both Craig, who represents the 2nd Congressional District, which includes Northfield, and Bustos, who sits on the General Farm Commodities and Risk Management Subcommittee, thanked Brian, Bruce and Chris Peterson for hosting the session at their sprawling farm, located east of Northfield.
+Both Craig, who represents the 2nd District, and Bustos, who sits on the General Farm Commodities and Risk Management Subcommittee, thanked Brian, Bruce and Chris Peterson for hosting the session at their sprawling farm, located east of Northfield.

 Bustos, who said she comes from “a long line of farmers,” asked the crowd if they had ever heard of John Deere?
 Bustos asked the question in jest as she sat at a table with Craig in front of a huge piece of green and yellow agricultural machinery that was likely manufactured in her home district.